Sulemani Keeda: Critical reception

-Reviewer Somen Mishra writes, "Honest, charming and funny… the romantic track is neatly done...
-Liquor in plastic glass, flat owner's son asking for rent, no money for screenwriters, another Kapoor struggling for a break – it gets some of the small details so bang on."

-Birmingham-based South Asian culture website Desiblitz.com called the film "youthful and hilarious" and sponsored the Q&A after the screenings in London, the recordings of which are available online.

 Mayank Shekhar writes about Sulemani Keeda "Slacker Comedy at its Best- An outsider's take, like Sulemani Keeda, requires only putting a camera before two strugglers and everything just becomes so naturally funny!"

 Ahead of its 5 December theatrical release, the film was screened for Press Preview at PVR in Juhu, a western Mumbai suburb.
 Several celebrities, actors, writers and other associates turned up for the event packing a full house.
 Press preview burgeoned into 'Premier' with the crowd enthusiastically turning up and making it huge.
 Amrita Rao, Ranvir Shorey, Kanu Behl (of Titli fame) and Vikramaditya Motwane had all the praises for young writers slack comedy.

-Arindam Sen on Indiannerve.com calls it a "Profanity-Laced Indie Gem: The ending was Roman Holiday-esque hence grounded which I felt was very well done.
-I cannot wait for what Amit Masurkar does next."

-In her review, Komal Shastri-Khedkar for Desiblitz mentions "This is the kind of film which Indian audiences are hungry for; realistic, fresh and characters so genuine.
-The film is urban, fresh, light-hearted and a wonderful weekend watch!"

 Arnab Banerjee of Firstpost rightly puts across "The film echoes sentiments and experiences of all screenplay writers worldwide, whether in Bollywood or Hollywood.
 That must be the reason for the young film’s instant connection with moviegoers in the festival circuit wherever it has been screened so far.
 This is their story, just padded with some caricature and prettiness."